lwei88/courier-service/README.md

 _Reminder: Hit CTRL-D after finished input the data into the Terminal_

-###
+#

+#

-### Ideology and thought process:
+# Ideology and thought process:

 I separated the issue into 2 parts.
 One for Problem 1 (Cost estimation).
 Another one for Problem 2(Time estimation).
 However, both share the same codebase as problem 2 will share part of the logic from the first part.

 ## Cost Estimation:

 One of the important factors in this part is to enable us to easily make changes to the **base delivery cost calculation** and the **offer code**.

 So i separated the **base delivery cost calculation** into a separated function.
 We can inject any function to the "Estimator" in case we wanted to test out any new formula.

 Besides, i also separated the **offer code** into different module, enabled us to add new offer codes or make any changes to anything related to **discount**.

-I also make the data structure of the offer, so that it can cater for different comparison of the value whether it's inclusive or exclusive.
+I also make sure the data structure of the **offer**, so that it can cater for different comparison of the value whether it's inclusive or exclusive.

 ## Time Estimation:

 Part 2 become quite a challenging task.

 First, i make a recursive function to find out all the different combination of packages.
 Then, filter out all the packages that exceeded the defined weight.
 Next, sort it by weight.
 Using a while loop, pop out the first trip's packages.
 Then remove the packages that existed within the array.
 The loop will break when the array become empty.

 Now we have all the packages combination ordered to be picked by delivery vehicle.

 Next, we needed to tackle how the each package's delivery time to be calculated.
 So, a ledger of accumulated after each trip was confirmed.

 So, i used a reduce method for each trip, instantiate a beginning state for each vehicle depends on how many are available.
 For example: 2 vehicle the instantiated state will looked like the json below:

 ```